Crystal Light: Ingredients

 Kraft Heinz, the parent company of Crystal Light, offers a product locator on its website to help locate flavors in a desired location.
 Crystal Light is sold in the U.S. and Canada.

 Calories per serving have varied throughout the years; non-zero calorie flavors were once as low as 4 calories in 1990 and now, they may be as high as 15 in 2018, depending on flavor.
 However, it's not certain if the change is due to the use of new ingredients or if serving sizes have increased.

+Some Crystal Light products, notably those designated as Crystal Light Energy, also contain an appreciable amount of added caffeine.
+The company has even experimented with displaying a prominent "with caffeine" tag below the product name on packaging.
+"Crystal Light products with Energy positioning contain added caffeine," according to Kraft Heinz.
+"Crystal Light Energy Wild Strawberry contains 60 mg caffeine per 8 fl oz serving".
+In fact, all Crystal Light Energy flavors contain this same amount of caffeine.
+Certain other Crystal Light flavors have long included caffeine as an ingredient.
+The label of Crystal Light Peach Iced Tea, for instance, says that the flavor contains "25mg caffeine per serving," or about as much an eight-ounce (240 mL) cup of black tea.

 Products

 All product information is based on information and products offered by Crystal Light's official website, as of January 2019.